team-supercharge/nest-amqp/README.md

 }
 ```

-We can see that the `send()` method is responsible to add message to the given queue.
+We can see that the `send()` method is responsible to add a message to the given queue.

-And the last thing is to add this controller to the corresponding module:
+The last thing is to add this controller to the corresponding module:

 ```typescript
 import { UserController } from './user.controller';